 Tag Archives: Time

-one universe alone is basically nonsensical
+One universe alone is basically nonsensical

 Our reality must be seen in its relationship to others.
 Otherwise we are always caught in question like ‘How did the universe begin?’ or ‘When will it end?’
 All systems are constantly being created.
 There is no closed systems and the backward and forward, inward and outward motion of time are real.